-MoneyLife host Chuck Jaffe is senior columnist for MarketWatch.
-His three weekly columns are syndicated nationally, and his “Your Funds” column is the most widely read feature on mutual fund investing in America.
-In 2009, Chuck was named to MutualFundWire’s list of the 40 Most Influential People in Fund Distribution, the only journalist ever to make the list.
+Chuck Jaffe is senior columnist for MarketWatch.
+His weekly columns are syndicated nationally, and his “Your Funds” column is the most widely read feature on mutual fund investing in America.
+He is also the host of “MoneyLife with Chuck Jaffe,” a weekday radio show/podcast.

 Chuck is a past president of the Society of American Business Editors and Writers, a group representing more than 3,000 business journalists nationwide, and he has long been an outspoken critic of the business media.
-He has been a frequent guest on Fox Business, WSJ.com, CNBC, Nightly Business Report and more.

 Prior to joining MarketWatch, Chuck spent nine years as personal finance and mutual funds columnist at The Boston Globe.
 He moved to Boston after six years as business editor and columnist at The Morning Call in Allentown, Pa.
 His business journalism career includes Florida stops at the St. Petersburg Times and the Bradenton Herald.